 In the Cellar

-Below are previous vintages, varietals, and blends that are now in the Winemaker’s Cellar.
+Below are previous vintages, varietals, and blends that are now in the Winemaker’s Cellar and no longer available.

 This wonderful blend of a young and vibrant Chamborcin along with the bold, yet well rounded Cabernet Sauvignon make this a versatile wine for a wide variety of food pairings.
 The 2008 Cabernet was aged in oak for 21 months to allow for ample maturity of its tannins.
 While the 2009 Chamborcin was aged in stainless steel in order to retain its fruity youthfulness.
 Beautiful aromas of raspberry from the Chamborcin lead into structured layers of blueberry, blackberry and nutmeg from the Cabernet.
 Medium bodied with a refined finish.
 Try with Red Snappersautéed in a classic lightFrench Provençale sauce.
 Cheese pairing suggestion: Etorki or Gruyere de Comte.
 Awarded a silver medal in the World Wine Championship.
 88 point rating and highly recommended by Beverage Testing Institute: Garnet violet color.
 Aromas of stewed berries, herbs, and tomatoes and dried leaves with a supple, dry-yet-fruity medium-to-full body and a chocolate covered cherry and nutskin accented finish.
 A nice, earthy table wine that will go well with roasts and stews.